puntodamar/dcidev_mailer/README.md

 ```

 ### Development tips for custom SMTP server
 Some clients dont allow our server to access their SMTP server.
-To avoid blind coding, you can develop using google SMTP server.
+To avoid blind coding, you can develop using google SMTP server to make sure that your program woks perfectly.
 Refer to https://dev.to/morinoko/sending-emails-in-rails-with-action-mailer-and-gmail-35g4 for the tutorial.

 ### Helpers